 A Strong Baseline of Care Can Enhance Your Success During Recovery

 There is no confusion here.
-Addiction health effects can limit your success in recovery.
+The long-term effects that addiction creates can limit your success in recovery.
 If you have medical health problems and you seek out care for them, but do not address the underlying health problems causing them, you again limit your success.
 Yet, when you enter our treatment program at FHE Health, you create a strong baseline from which your care can build.

 As a result, you get the very best chance at long-term recovery.
 No matter where you are right now, care is available to help you move beyond those limitations towards a path of wellness and recovery.